-On March 1, 2021, the Company and Pan American, pursuant to a definitive agreement contributed their respective Sandra Property mining concessions to a new company, Empresa Minera Sandra - Escobar, S.A.
-De C.V. ("ESME") by way of merger.
+On March 1, 2021, the Company and Pan American, pursuant to a definitive agreement contributed their respective Sandra Property mining concessions to a new company.
 The ownership of ESME is 60% Plata Pan Americana S.A.
 De C.V., a wholly owned subsidiary of Pan American, 40% by the Company.
 Pan American and the Company will make their proportionate share of contributions.
 The Company is the operator.